MinhPhan8803/MinhPhan8803.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergraduate Computer Science student at UIUC where I currently work in Prof. [Tianyin Xu's](https://tianyin.github.io) xLab.
+I'm an incoming CS PhD student at UT Austin.
 My research interests lie in the intersection of systems and (memory-safe) programming languages.

+Previous I was a BSc in CS student at UIUC where I worked in Prof. [Tianyin Xu's](https://tianyin.github.io) xLab.